ropensci-archive/roweb2/content/technotes/2020-03-13-tic-ghactions.md

 library("tic")

-use_ghactions_deploy() # (optional) setup deployment from builds use_ghactions_yaml() # use deploy = TRUE to deploy from builds tic::use_tic_r(repo_type = "package", deploy_on = "ghactions") # add tic.R
+use_ghactions_deploy() # (optional) setup deployment from builds use_ghactions_yml() # use deploy = TRUE to deploy from builds use_tic_r(repo_type = "package", deploy_on = "ghactions") # add tic.R
 use_tic_badge("ghactions") # (optional) add a badge to README.md/README.Rmd
 ```

-After that, commit `.github/workflows/main.yaml` and `tic.R` and have a look at the "Actions" pane in the GitHub repository.
+After that, commit `.github/workflows/main.yml` and `tic.R` and have a look at the "Actions" pane in the GitHub repository.
-For a full example of the resulting YAML file you can have a look at our example repository for packages [tic.package](https://github.com/ropenscilabs/tic.package/blob/25fe68d3d874a671e8a1350dfd47789d7dd19105/.github/workflows/main.yaml).
+For a full example of the resulting YAML file you can have a look at our example repository for packages [tic.package](https://github.com/ropenscilabs/tic.package/blob/25fe68d3d874a671e8a1350dfd47789d7dd19105/.github/workflows/main.yml).

 ### Summary

 tic aims to simplify CI related tasks for various R projects and now provides supercharged support for GitHub Actions.
 By enhancing the good work of [r-lib/actions](https://github.com/r-lib/actions) tic provides a DSL for R for CI tasks.

-tic currently differs to [r-lib/actions](https://github.com/r-lib/actions) in the way caching is done, which compiler toolchain is used for the macOS runners, how package/project dependecies are installed and how deployment is done.
+tic currently differs to [r-lib/actions](https://github.com/r-lib/actions) in the way caching is done, which compiler toolchain is used for the macOS runners, how package/project dependencies are installed and how deployment is done.
 Things might change in the future and possibly align more closely.
 However, since both projects have different goals and are developed asynchronously, there is no guarantee for this.
 You can see tic as a supercharged version of [r-lib/actions](https://github.com/r-lib/actions).